yguitton/training-material/topics/variant-analysis/tutorials/baculovirus-isolate-variation/tutorial.md

 of sequencing error.
 The data is usually provided and stored in FASTQ or FASTQsanger format.

-When a baculovirus sample or isolate is sequenced, a dataset of sequence reads is obtained that consists of a multitude of fragmented genomes and the excact reconstruction of individual whole genomes is no longer possible.
+When a baculovirus sample or isolate is sequenced, a dataset of sequence reads is obtained that consists of a multitude of fragmented genomes and the exact reconstruction of individual whole genomes is no longer possible.
 However, variable SNV positions can be used as markers to count the frequency of the nucleotides that occur in the SNV positions.
 The determination of the nucleotides is only possible because not one but many genomes were sequenced.
-Therefor, the SNVs reflect the genetic variability of the virus population itself.
+Therefore, the SNVs reflect the genetic variability of the virus population itself.

 Although deletions and insertions can also occur, these are not covered in this tutorial.